ykyp/theatralis/events/every-brilliant-thing.md

 Every brilliant thing is a theatrical play by Duncan Macmillan & Johnny Donahoe and directed by Catherine Beger.

+You're seven years old.
+Mum's in hospital.
+Dad says, "She's done something stupid".
+You start a list of everything that is brilliant about the world.
+Everything worth living for.

+**Quotes from the audience:**

+> "An amazing one-woman play and the story and the performer kept us
+>
+> enthralled.
+Everyone came out with smiles & we left our own brilliant things
+>
+> on post-its."
+(Helen Morgan, Paphos)

+> "Totally gripped, the audience were taken on an exhilarating roller coaster
+>
+> ride of emotions, from laughter to heartfelt sadness."
+(Stephanie Crossley,
+>
+> Larnaka)

+> "Thank you for taking all of us on this profound journey.
+Much needed in this
+>
+> day and age of massive division.
+It was wonderful to laugh, cry and be part of
+>
+> this story."
+(Greta Martin, Larnaka)

+> You immersed us for the entire time with brilliant things we so need to
+>
+> hear."(Sophia Morphis, Larnaka)

+> "A beautiful mix of humor, touching moments, sweet or not so sweet truths,
+>
+> music and so many reminders of all the little joyous moments that make life
+>
+> brilliant!""(Anna Andreou, Larnaka)

+> "Funny, full of energy and incredibly moving.
+If you can get hold of a ticket,
+>
+> this comes highly recommended."
+>
+> (Eve Makis, Larnaka)

+> "Heart wrenching, hilarious and one of the funniest plays you will see about
+>
+> depression"
+>
+> Lyn Gardener, The Guardian

+> A one-woman show that interacts with the audience, suitable for adults and
+>
+> teens 12+

 ***

 #### INFORMATION